JamesParrott/sDNA_GH/README.md

 * James Parrott
 * Crispin Cooper (Cardiff University)

 sDNA is a world leading tool for Spatial Design Network Analysis.  sDNA_GH is a plug-in for Grasshopper providing components that run the tools from a local [sDNA](https://github.com/fiftysevendegreesofrad/sdna_open/releases) installation, on Rhino and Grasshopper geometry and data.
+Currently requires Windows.

 Shenzhen University and Hong Kong University funded the initial and subsequent development phases respectively.
 Wedderburn Transport Planning and Alain Chiaradia worked on defining the idea, and staunchly supported the project along with Cardiff University.
 Sara Nalaskowska, Siddharth Khakhar and Fan Zitian, all provided invaluable help during development and testing.
 Huge thanks to all.